jayaemekar/systemdesign/docs/DesignTicketmaster.md

         ReserveSeats(api_dev_key, session_id, movie_id, show_id, seats_to_reserve[])
 **Parameters:**
 - api_dev_key (string): same as above
-- session_id (string): User’s session ID to track this reservation.
-Once the reservation time expires, user’s reservation on the server will be removed using this ID.
+- session_id (string): This reservation will be tracked using the user's session ID.
+When the reservation time expires, this ID will be used to delete the user's reservation from the server.
 - movie_id (string): Movie to reserve.
 - show_id (string): Show to reserve.
 - seats_to_reserve (number): An array containing seat IDs to reserve.

 **Returns: (JSON)**
-Returns the status of the reservation, which would be one of the following: 1) “Reservation Successful” 2) “Reservation Failed - Show Full,” 3) “Reservation Failed - Retry, as other users are holding reserved seats”.
+Returns the reservation's status, which can be one of the following: 1) "Successful Reservation" 2) "Show Full - Reservation Failed," 3) "Reservation Failed - Please try again as other users have reserved seats."

-## 6. Database Design
+### Database Design
-Here are a few observations about the data we are going to store:
+Here are a few key observations about the data we are going to store:

-1. Each City can have multiple Cinemas.
+1. There are several cinemas in each city.
-2. Each Cinema will have multiple halls.
+2. There will be many halls in each cinema.
-3. Each Movie will have many Shows and each Show will have multiple Bookings.
+3. Each film will have numerous screenings, and each screening will have multiple bookings.
-4. A user can have multiple bookings.
+4. A user may make several reservations.

 <p align="center">
   <kbd>